yuukun123/yuukun123/README.md

 ### <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="45" /> About Me:
-<h3 align="center">A passionate AI Engineer</h3>
+<h3 align="center">A passionate AI Application Engineer</h3>
-I am an AI Engineer who is passionate about exploring cutting-edge technology and developing smart solutions for real-world problems.
+I am an **AI Application Engineer** specializing in bridging the gap between artificial intelligence and real-world systems.
+My focus lies in integrating smart solutions into software architectures and hardware platforms to solve practical problems.

-I love learning new programming languages, frameworks, and tools to improve my skills every day.
+Beyond implementation, I am driven by a passion for exploring emerging technologies and optimizing how AI interacts with both the digital and physical world.
+This curiosity fuels my constant desire to master new programming languages, frameworks, and tools every day.

 I currently work with and study a variety of technologies, including:
 Java, C++, Python, HTML, CSS, JavaScript, SQL Server, MySQL, Matlab, and Docker.